MicrocontrollerApplications/Lab2_InputOutput/README.md

 # Lab2_InputOutput
 In today's laboratory session we will deepen our knowledge about digital input and output.
-Therefore, we will turn our LEDs on or off with buttons and do some trainig on the handling of registers.
+Therefore, we will turn our LEDs on or off with buttons and do some training on the handling of registers.
 See also below short description of the relevant registers for today's laboratory session.

 Please clone the GitHub repository, as done in the previous lab.
-Is you need a manual for that, click [here](https://github.com/MicrocontrollerApplications/Utilities/blob/main/git.md)
+If you need a manual for that, click [here](https://github.com/MicrocontrollerApplications/Utilities/blob/main/git.md)

 ## Relevant registers
 > [!IMPORTANT]